SatSale/SatSale/README.md

 we can now point our domain `btcpyment.YOURWEBSITE.com` DNS to our server IP and create HTTPS certificates by runnining `certbot`.

 You can try provide gunicorn your website's https certificate with the flags `--certfile=cert.pem --keyfile=key.key`.
 If you use certbot for SSL, your keys are probably in `/etc/letsencrypt/live/`.

-# Features
-* Lightweight, Python and Javascript talk to your own bitcoin node via websockets and ssh.
-* Direct peer-to-peer payments without any middleman.
-No KYC, and greater privacy than donation systems with reused Bitcoin addresses.
-* Natively supports all bitcoind node features through RPC.
-* QR codes, customisable payment confirmations and payment expiry duration.
-* No shitcoin bloat.
-Bitcoin only.
-* Highly extendable, just take a look at the code!
-Optional code excecution upon payment.

 # Developers
 ## You only need a little python!